software-wheels/software-wheels.github.io/README.txt

 What features or functionalities does this website offer?

-Enable purches software-wheels's products and access to my blog.
+Enable purchase software-wheels's products and access to my blog.

-What is the schems structure of this website?
+What is the schema structure of this website?

-The main page is an intraduction of the software wheels company.
+The main page is an introduction of the Software Wheels company.
 In the top there is a menu with tabs to the products page, the blog and about me tab.

 What is the schema structure of the product page?